Market and Economics

 Impact on eJournal Collections

-Although ebooks likely represent the biggest impact on public library budgets, academic libraries are largely concerned with scholarly journals.
+Although ebooks likely represent the biggest impact on public library budgets, academic libraries are more concerned with scholarly journals.
 Like Sanchez (2015), Bosch, Albee, & Henderson (2018) show that the major issue is that academic library budgets are declining or holding flat even though prices continue to increase for journal titles and at the same time that more articles are published.
 This raises an interesting phenomenon: although researchers are hurt by the lack of access to research, researchers are also part of the cause of the supply (we publish too much!).

 The authors also note that part of the drive to publish includes a drive to publish in so-called prestigious journal titles, where prestigious is determined by how well cited the title is.
 The authors refer to a few citation-based metrics that the research community uses to determine prestige.
-These include the long-established Impact Factor, which can be examined in the Journal Citation Reports (JCR) provided by Clarivate Analytics, as well as relatively newer ones, like the SJR, which is provided via Scopus/Scimago.
+These include the long-established Impact Factor, which can be examined in the Journal Citation Reports (JCR) provided by Clarivate Analytics, as well as newer ones, like the SJR, which is provided via Scopus/Scimago.

 One motivation for using a citation metric as the basis of evaluating journal titles is because citation metrics indicate, at some level, the use of the work.
 That is, a citation to an article in a journal title means, hopefully, that the authors citing that article have read the article and used the knowledge to produce new knowledge.
 This makes such citation tools useful for librarians when deciding to purchase a journal.

 However, citation metrics should never be the sole or even primary tool to evaluate research.
-While they may provide good information, there are many caveats.
+While they may provide good information, there are caveats.
 First, there are different fields of research, and some fields cite at different rates and at different volumes than other fields, and also for different reasons.
 This is why, in Table 5 of the Bosch, Albee, and Henderson (2018) article, the cost per cite for journals in the Philosophy & Religion category are so much higher that the cost per cite of titles in other categories.
 Authors in P&R simply have different citation and publishing behaviors than authors in other categories.
 Second, citations do not capture all uses of a journal.
-For example, there are many journal titles that I might use in my courses but may not use in my research, and this is true for other faculty.
+For example, there are journal titles that I might use in my courses but may not use in my research, and this is true for other faculty.
 Yet citation metrics won't reflect that kind of use.
-The authors refer to altmetrics, which was invented to help capture non-citing uses of scholarly products, but altmetrics is largely dependent on data sources and scholarly behavior that are problematic themselves.
-Third, there are various issues with the metrics themselves.
-The Impact Factor is based on an outdated calculation and is thus not a very appropriate statistical measure.
+The authors refer to altmetrics, which was invented to help capture non-citing uses of scholarly products, but altmetrics is dependent on data sources and scholarly behavior that are problematic themselves.
+Third, there are issues with the metrics themselves.
+The Impact Factor is based on an outdated calculation and is thus not an appropriate statistical measure.
 The other metrics were created to address that but may have other problems.
 And four, the use of the metrics, regardless of which one, tends to drive publishing behavior, such that journal titles with higher metrics tend to attract more submissions and more attention, thus driving more citations to them.
 Such skewing drives demand to publish in those journals.
 Thus, citation based metrics are comparable to a kind of capitalist economic system where, as the sociologist of science Robert Merton noted, the richer get richer (in citations) and the poor get poorer.
 The issue then is that prestige, defined in this way, does not necessarily indicate quality: only use.

 The authors also discuss some issues with Gold Open Access (OA) and the idea that Gold OA may compound the cost problem.
 Gold OA is a publishing model that involves authors paying a publication fee, or an article processing charge (APC), once a manuscript has been accepted by a journal (there are other types of Gold OA cost models).
 We can do a quick off the cuff and rough calculation to see why this might compound the problem.
 Using PLOS ONE, one of the largest gold OA journals, as an example, we see that their 2024 APC is $2,290.
 In 2023, they charged an APC of $1,931.
 This is $359 more than the prior year and represents and 18.6% increase.
 It is also $695 more than what they charged in 2020, when I first wrote this draft and represents an overall 43.57% increase (see Table 1 below).